 According to stories from the men’s descendants, the men purchased the land to be their hunting retreat.
 It continued for this purpose through several generations of inheritance.
 Today, however, the only sign of past human habitation are the remnants of what appears to have been a small cabin or shed, which is now decaying on the forest floor.

 The 40-acres provide critical wildlife habitat, holding the headwaters of a perennial stream that flows into Lake Superior.
 This parcel also adds to the forested buffer protecting the backcountry experience for hikers on the nearby Superior Hiking Trail.

 We purchased the land in a two-step process, starting by acquiring half-ownership from one descendant in 2013.
 Following up, we purchased the other descendent’s half-interest last year.
-So now, the full parcel is in the process of officially becoming parkland.
+So on May 29, 2020, the full parcel was officially transferred into park ownership.

 Temperance River came to be a park in a somewhat piecemeal fashion that momentarily left its fate in question.
 The main part of the park, along Highway 61, was previously owned by the Minnesota Department of Transportation.
 In 1957 they transferred ownership of this land to the parks division, prompting the establishment of Temperance River State Park.
 At only 200 acres, this park was nearly put on the cutting block for not complying with state park standards set out by a 1971 study.
 It was saved by a vision of connecting this park with the nearby Cross River Wayside.
 A vision that happened after the 1990s.

 A third section of the park, known as the Carlton Peak area, was added in 1994.
 This area had been owned by 3M for a mining operation.
 But once the gravel turned out to not be the kind they needed, they transferred it to the park with the help of the Nature Conservancy.